The TRON network has three system resources:

 - Energy/Bandwidth can only be delegated to an activated external account address, not to a contract address

-Time lock can be used when delegating resources.
-If time lock is used, after the resource delegating is completed, the resource delegation for the address only can be canceled after 3 days.
-During the locking period, if the user performs resource delegating for the same address again, it will Reset the 3-days waiting period.
+lock_period passed.
+During the locking period, if the user performs same type of resource delegating for the same address again, the lock time will be set to the newly set value.
 If the time lock is not used, the delegation can be canceled immediately after the resource is delegated.

 After completing the TRX staking, you can unstake at any time.
 After unstaking, you need to wait for 14 days before you can withdraw the unstaked TRX into your account.
 14 days is the No.70 parameter of TRON network which can be voted on by network governance proposals.
 Please refer to unfreezebalancev2 to learn how to complete unfreeze balance through HTTP API.